 Read/write NTFS Data Disks after Reinstalling a Windows CVM to Linux CVM

-1) Use the following command to install ntfsprogs software on the Linux system so that Linxu can support NTFS file system:
+- Execute the following command to install the ntfsprogs software so that Linux Cloud Virtual Machine supports the Access NTFS file system.

 yum install ntfsprogs